Table of Contents

 Can You Mold Delrin?

-It’s also possible to mold Delrin and the resin is molded throughout the world in a variety of types and designs of injection equipment.
+It is also possible to mold delrin and the resin is molded throughout the world in a variety of types and designs of injection equipment.

 • Maintain melt at optimum temperature for stability.